Tiernan97/MS2-GolfScorecard/README.md

   ## **Content**
   + All Content was written my I Tiernan Mc Dermott, the developer.
-  + All market research references were with reference to 1.1 graded postgraduate research activivites conducted behalf of the Tangent Dept of Trinity College Dublin.
   + I found inspiration from other slack participants Milestone 2 projects.

   ## **Media**